-The Master of Science in Clinical Mental Health Counseling degree is a 61-semester hour online and on-campus program.
+The Master of Science in Counseling degree is a 61 semester hour online and on-campus program.
 The program utilizes a variety of online resources and tools for course management, conferencing, online discussions, student portfolios, assessment, evaluations, etc. The majority of the courses in the program can be completed in the online environment.
-The Counseling Field Experience Course-COU- 6390 Counseling Practicum; COU 6695 Internship in Counseling; COU 6596 Clinical Training I; and COU 6597 Clinical Training II- are exceptions.
+The Counseling Field Experience Course-COU- 6390 Counseling Practicum; COU 6995 Internship in Counseling; COU 6596 Clinical Training I; and COU 6597 Clinical Training II-are exceptions.
 The two clinical training courses-COU 6956 Clinical Training I and COU 6597 Clinical Training II-meet on Faulkner's Montgomery campus for face-to-face skills training and supervision once per semester.
-Supplemental online coursework is required in both Clinical Training experiences.
-The two placement experience courses-COU 6390 Counseling Practicum (3 hours) and COU 6995 Internship in Counseling (9 hours)-are designed to allow students to demonstrate the practical application of their counseling knowledge and skills in a true clinical setting.
-Theses training experiences require the student to complete supervised clinical experience at a site approved by the Clinical Coordinator.
-The Clinical Coordinator will seek to facilitate placement at an approved site in proximity to the student's residence.
-Given the breadth of the content areas, the clinical trainings, and the clinical experiences, the Master of Science in Clinical Mental Health Counseling degree provides a solid foundation to begin counseling as a professional.
+The two clinical experience courses-COU 6390 Counseling Practicum (3 hours) and COU 6995 Internship in

+Counseling (9 hours)-are designed to allow students to demonstrate the practical application of their counseling knowledge and skills in a clinical setting.
+The clinical experience courses require a student to complete supervised clinical experience at a site approved by the Clinical Coordinator.
+The Clinical Coordinator will seek to facilitate placement at an approved site to proximity to the student's residence.
+Given the breadth of the content areas, the clinical trainings, and the clinical experiences, the Master of Science in Counseling degree provides a solid foundation to begin counseling as a professional.